Zero1UP/PS2-Memory-Card-Formatter/README.md

 This App Utilizes Software Modules and should be compatible with all models.
 Multi-tap support may not work on all consoles

-Special Thanks to SP193 For Providing Email Support and Taking the Time to Explain Things in Detail.
+Special Thanks to SP193 For Taking the Time to Explain Things in Detail.

 ### Port Slot Info